 - List the elements of oral communication using a sender-receiver process.

-- Discuss coaching a patient as it relates to health maintenance, disease prevention, compliance with treatment plan, community resources, and adaptions relevant to the individual patient needs.
+- Discuss coaching a patient as it relates to compliance with health maintenance, treatment plan, and adaptions relevant to the individual patient needs.

 - Discuss the applications of electronic technology in professional communication.